allgreed/kasprowicz.pro/content/about.md

 +++

 ## Meta
 This page exists to set the stage or provide context.
 You can think of it as a conceptual intro to an operations manual.
-Or a "conclusions" part of a blamesless post-mortem.
+Or part of a blamesless post-mortem where you finally realize how it could happen.

 This is not a bio.
 I loathe bios.
 Makes me think about these drones that start a presentation by saying: